 Rural communities

 As tornado alley shifts and storms move closer toward the southeast, more urban areas will be affected.
-At the same time, many tornadoes also impact rural communities that will not garner the same attention as more urban areas.
+At the same time, many tornadoes also impact rural communities that may not garner the same attention as more urban areas.

 Housing